 Deviled Eggs with Bacon

 - Cut open the avocado and remove the pit.
-Scoop out the inside and add to egg yolks in bowl.
+Scoop out the inside and add it to the egg yolks in the bowl.

 - Scoop the mashed filling into the egg whites, piling it up into high mounds.
 Garnish with reserved bacon, if desired.